 We adapt the curriculum and learning environment for pupils with SEN:

-Our SENCO oversees the operation of the SEN Policy and works alongside class teachers and parents to coordinate provision for children with SEN. The class teacher will plan for the child and use regular assessment to ensure that progress in every area is made.
+Our SENDCo oversees the operation of the SEND Policy and works alongside class teachers and parents to coordinate provision for children with SEND.
+The class teacher will plan for the child and use regular assessment to ensure that progress in every area is made.
 This is Quality First Teaching and is where the work is highly differentiated and suits the needs of all children, it comes in the form of a lesson rather than an intervention programme.

 Alongside Quality First Teaching, that your child will receive in lessons, there may be a Teaching Assistant (TA) or Higher Level teaching Assistant (HLTA) working with your child, either individually or as part of a group, if this is seen as necessary by the class teacher.
 Children may be taken out of the classroom for additional teaching sessions or intervention.